Below are some examples that you may have experienced.

 2. Always carry healthy snacks as a quick pick-me-up

 We absolutely need to have healthy snacks handy to help keep our energy levels high between meals.
 Nuts provide healthy fats for proper brain activity and lots of energy.
 Fill several zipper bags with mixed nuts and dry fruits and drop one in your purse or bag, keep one in the car and one in your office desk drawer, and don’t forget to drop one in your gym bag too!
 Relaying your energy sources between meals will help keep you energetic, focused and productive.

 Fruits are a source of carbohydrates.
 Carbohydrates are ideal when in need of energy.
 The brain’s favorite source of energy is the carbohydrate.
 A fruit is an ideal snack to keep energy levels and brain activity at peak between meals.
 Reach for a crunchy fibrous apple, a potassium-filled banana, or anti-oxidizing berries.
 Their benefits are many fold!

 4. Drink 1 to 2 liters of water every day

 Water is the source of life.
 The human body is composed of approximately 60% water.
-Dehydration causes lethargy, sluggishness, and inability to focus and concentrate as well as induces headaches.
+Dehydration causes lethargy, sluggishness, and inability to focus and concentrate as well as induces headaches, additional info of which is provided here.
 Our body needs water to help distribute nutrients through the bloodstream to our body parts, including the brain.
 So many of us are dehydrated and don’t even know it.
 Have a glass of water with every meal.
 Never leave home without a bottle of water.
 Never go to the gym without a bottle of water.
 Never sit at your desk without a bottle of water.
 Never be without a bottle of water!